 There are also lots of individual software applications that offer different accessibility features.
 This article seeks to identify some of the finest open source software that is available that helps to enable individuals make full use of computer-based technology whatever their physical or sensory abilities.

-So let’s explore the 8 universal access tools at hand.
-For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot, together with links to relevant resources and reviews.
+Let’s explore the 10 universal access tools at hand.
+For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot, together with links to relevant resources.

 |Orca Screen Reader||Scriptable screen reader|